jrenaut/FOIA-Requests/Safe_Accommodations/first_request.md

 Pursuant to the District of Columbia Freedom of Information Act of 1974, D.C.
 Code Ann. § 2-531 et seq. ("D.C.
 Act"), I hereby request the following records:

-*[dataset description]* including the following fields:

-*[requested fields]*
+All internal DDOT communication and guidance documents instructing DDOT employees on how to comply with rule 24-3315 SAFE ACCOMMODATION FOR PEDESTRIANS AND BICYCLISTS on DDOT construction projects.

 I would prefer the request filled electronically, by e-mail attachment if available or USB/CD-ROM if not.
-Additionally I would prefer the documents be in a machine-readable format (i.e., Excel or .csv files, not PDF).
+Additionally I would prefer the documents be in a machine-readable format (i.e., searchable PDF or .docx rather than scanned images).

 Thank you in advance for your anticipated cooperation in this matter.
 I look forward to receiving your response to this request within 15 business days, as the statute requires.

 Sincerely,

-*[Name]*
+Jon Renaut